 What should property owners do if the sidewalk is covered in snow and ice from other plowing operations?

 For private plowing activities, please inform your contractor of the sidewalk clearing obligation.
 Private property owners are only obligated to clear the sidewalk areas up to the curbline.
 Please note that sometimes plowing of streets may result in additional snow being pushed onto the public sidewalk – you will need to take steps to ensure that all snow is removed from the sidewalk after a snow event.

 What should be done about icing on the sidewalk?

 For iced sidewalks, you can place salt or another type of abrasive on the area and follow up with clearing of the walkways as soon as possible.

-When will these provisions be put into place?
+When were these provisions be put into place?

 Most of the provisions noted above were already within Village Code.
 However, to offer additional clarity and consistency, the Village’s Public Works and Environmental Concerns Committee reviewed the code amendments and the Village Board approved the amendments to be in place for the 2018–2019 snow season.

 Who should I contact if I have further questions regarding snow clearing activities?

 Please feel free to contact the Community Development Department at (630) 620-5757 or firstname.lastname@example.org